How to buy Prologis (PLD) shares in Australia

 Prologis share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Prologis's is 0.7619.
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Prologis's is 0.853.
 This would suggest that Prologis's shares are less volatile than average (for this exchange).

 Prologis, Inc. is the global leader in logistics real estate with a focus on high-barrier, high-growth markets.
 As of December 31, 2020, the company owned or had investments in, on a wholly owned basis or through co-investment ventures, properties and development projects expected to total approximately 984 million square feet (91 million square meters) in 19 countries.
 Prologis leases modern logistics facilities to a diverse base of approximately 5,500 customers principally across two major categories: business-to-business and retail/online fulfillment.